tomdalling/old-tomdalling.com/resources/blog-posts/draft_fizzbuzz.markdown

 ----------------

 Let's level up the implementation by removing the hard-coded constants and turning them into parameters.

-First, let's think about what could be changed:
+Here are the parameters that seem reasonable to me:

  - The range of integers covered.
  - The text that is output.
  - The multiples that trigger text to be output

-That seems reasonable to me.
-Here's the new, parameterized implementation:
+The new parameterized implementation looks like this:

 ```ruby
 def fizzbuzz(range, triggers)